laravel-enso/documentation/docs/packages/localisation.md

 the language he has currently set as active in his preferences
 - the list of languages and the translations are loaded on app init, so the changes will be available at the next login or at a page refresh
+- the authentication and password reset pages would not normally have available the user's preferences (which include the chosen language).
+To get around this, the app checks the browser's local storage for the preferences, if they have been previously set, falling back to the default application language otherwise.

 ## Usage Notes